Admission to Recovery Services for Adults and Youths Declined During Five-Year Period

 Alcohol-Involved Collisions

-The number of alcohol-involved accidents rose 12% at the county level between 2020 and 2021 and 10% statewide.
-In 2021, 12% of serious collisions in San Bernardino County involved alcohol, compared to 13% of collisions statewide.
-Over the past 10 years, alcohol-involved collisions per capita have fluctuated to a present rate of 58 per 100,000 in 2021 – higher than the statewide rate of 51 per 100,000.
-In 2021, alcohol-involved collisions claimed 104 lives in San Bernardino County.
+The number of alcohol-involved accidents declined 13% at the county level and declined 5% statewide between 2023 and 2024.
+In 2024, 11% of collisions in San Bernardino County involved alcohol, the same as the statewide rate.
+Over the past 10 years, alcohol-involved collisions per capita have fluctuated to a present rate of 49.4 per 100,000 in 2024.
+This rate is higher than the statewide rate of 45.7 per 100,000.
+In 2024, alcohol-involved collisions claimed 51 lives in San Bernardino County, a drop of 28% from the previous year.

-SAN BERNARDINO HAS HIGHER RATE OF ALCOHOL-INVOLVED COLLISIONS THAN THE STATE
+SAN BERNARDINO COUNTY HAS HIGHER RATE OF ALCOHOL-INVOLVED COLLISIONS THAN THE STATE

 SUD-Related Deaths